DevMarketer/LaraMongo/README.md

 MongoDB PHP Library - Official Documentation https://docs.mongodb.com/php-library/current/

 Remember that this package simply wraps the official MongoDB PHP Library, so you use it in the same way as you would use the main library.
-Call the `Mongo` facade and then any method you find in the documentation linked above.
+Call the `Mongo::get()` facade and then any method you find in the documentation linked above.

 ### Examples: